John IV, Count of Auvergne

 John III of Auvergne (1467 – 28 March 1501), Count of Auvergne, Count of Boulogne, Count de Lauraguais, was the son of Bertrand VI, Count of Auvergne and Louise de La Trémoille (1432 – 10 April 1474), Dame de Boussac, the daughter of Georges de la Trémoille.
-He was the last in the line of Counts of Auvergne and Boulogne from the La Tour d'Auvergne family.
-After his death Boulogne-sur-Mer was integrated into the royal domain.
+He was the last in the male line of Counts of Auvergne from the La Tour d'Auvergne family.

 Family and children

 John married Jeanne de Bourbon-Vendôme, daughter of Jean VIII, Count of Vendôme, and Isabelle, Dame de la Roche-sur-Yon, on 11 January 1495.
 They had: